Prepress Resources

 • Acceptable.

-• At best this will create a PDF/X-1a file as described above.
+• At best, this will create a PDF/X-1a file as described above.

 • Note on postscript output: While it is an older and generally acceptable output method to output/print to postscript and create a PDF with Acrobat Distiller, Graphcom prefers PDF files that are directly output with native transparency (PDF/X-4) to optimize production output.
-The postscript output method renders difficult to correct PDFs with flattened transparency and many times no defined PDF page boxes.
-If supplied correctly, these files are accurate and acceptable, but may require longer production times or may not be able to be adjusted and require new files to be submitted if correction is necessary.

 • Other nonstandard PDF formats

-• PDF is an open format and not all features of PDF are compatible with print production.
+• PDF is an open format, and not all features of PDF are compatible with print production.

 Offset and Digital